MAIF/shapash/CONTRIBUTING.md

 ## Finally submit your pull request

 Your pull request is now ready to be submitted.
-A member of the Shapash team will contact you and will review your code and contact you if need.
+A member of the Shapash team will contact you and will review your code and contact you if needed.

 You have contributed to an Open source project, thank you and congratulations ! 🥳